pc2b/nginx_deployment/README.md

 ================
 The nginx server should:
 a) serve requests over port 8000
-a) serve requests over port 8000
+b) serve requests over port 8000

 Your solution should: